-KET provides an efficient and equitable way to help overcome geographic barriers and economic disparities throughout the Commonwealth with access to quality educational, instructional and professional-development resources for educators and learners.
+KET provides an efficient and equitable way to help overcome geographic barriers and economic disparities throughout Kentucky, with high-quality resources, services and support across the educational spectrum.

 These resources are used in every Kentucky public school as well as by private schools, adult learning centers, childcare centers, universities and community organizations.